Michigan Fights for Rooftop Solar | Certrec

 Michigan Fights for Rooftop Solar - featured image - certrec

 Thousands of Michiganders are trying to reduce their energy costs, as well as keep the air clean, by installing solar on their rooftops.
-The current law, passed in 2016, allows people with rooftop solar to sell the energy they generate to utility companies, through the grid, which then goes to their neighbors, or other nearby sources that are in need of electricity.
+The current law passed in 2016 allows people with rooftop solar to sell the energy they generate to utility companies through the grid, which then goes to their neighbors or other nearby sources that are in need of electricity.
 This process is called distributed generation.

-The law, however, caps distributed energy at 1% of each utility company’s peak load averaged out over the past five years.
+The 2016 law caps distributed energy at 1% of each utility company’s peak load averaged out over the past five years.
 Thus, out of the total amount of energy a utility company needs to meet the demand of its customers, only 1% can come from clean energy generated by customers.
 Some companies have already reached this cap while others are almost there, which could put a stop to rooftop solar in Michigan.

 Just like the rest of the country, Michigan too is faced with conflict over what can be called ‘fair’ payments for electricity exported to the grid by distributed solar panels.
 DTE Electric has proposed one of the worst tariffs for rooftop solar in the country.
 The conflict has escalated as Michigan regulators get closer to making a decision about the DTE rate case where the tariff has been proposed.